mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aws/advanced/new/index.md

     This will create a unique name every time you run it, so use it with forethought.

-1. (Optional) To create a cluster using a custom AMI built using [KIB][KIB], first that image must have been built in KIB.
-Then perform the export and name the custom AMI.
-Set the environment variable for the AMI you choose:
+1. (Optional) To create a cluster using a custom AMI built using [KIB][KIB], first that image must be built in KIB, then perform the export and name the custom AMI, and then set the environment variable for the AMI you choose:

 ```bash
 export AWS_AMI_ID=ami-<ami-id-here>